philipqueen/SlackCellESP32/README.md

 Future improvements:
 - Add BLE (Bluetooth Low Energy)/WiFi connectivity to allow app development
-- Implement dual core functionality to decrease display slowdowns
+- Run display logic on separate core from force reading and SD writing (ESP32 is dual core)
 - Set force change threshold for the display changes (0.1kN)

 Developed for the Heltec Wifi Kit 32 v2.
-Be sure not to buy the v3 version, as the pinout has changed and the PCB will not function properly.
-Using other ESP32 microcontrollers may require changing the U8G2 setup code.
+Be sure not to buy the v3 version (as is currently on amazon), as the pinout has changed and the PCB will not function properly.
+Using other ESP32 microcontrollers may require changing the wiring and the U8G2 setup code.

 ## How to make a SlackCell ESP32: